 We're not talking about a shiny, plastic, who-knows-how-thrashed second hand gaming PC, though.
 Picking up something that's been battered in a teenager's bedroom over the course of five years is not a good deal.
-But, you can get solid hardware, and a surprising bargain, by looking at enterprise-grade PCs.
+However, you can get solid hardware, and a surprising bargain, by looking at enterprise-grade PCs.

 Where to buy